 As Chairperson since February 2012 (6 years) and committee member since February 2006 (11 years!)
 I have attended and organised many camps.
 These are the biggest events on our social calendar and perhaps the most important.
 My first regional camp was run by Grant Hook in Whanganui in 2005 and was a wonderful experience!

-As I step away from the Chairperson role, I am proud of what I have achieved in bringing members together at regional camps to network with each other and learn more about their conditions, and, of course, to share fun activities together.
-However, it's time for me to move aside and allow a fresh face to lead the committee.
+As I step away from the Chairperson role, I am proud of what I have achieved in bringing members together at regional camps to network with each other and learn more about committee.

 Previous camps